A Modern and Secure Desktop Setup

 At this point we’re still missing the secure boot signing keys, so the setup won’t build.
 Here’s a short guide to set up secureboot.
 First I would open a nix shell with “sbctl” and run the key generation command, then the build should already work.
 If you set up the symlinks, using the standard sudo nixos-rebuild switch works.

-Enrolling the secureboot key was a different process for my two machines.
+Enrolling the secureboot key was a different process for all my machines.
 On the surface I just ran the enroll command and it just worked after that.
 On the tower I had to turn ON the Windows 10 WHQL settings in BIOS, switch a newly appeared setting from CSM to UEFI and then put secureboot in a setup state, then reboot and run the enroll command.
+On the Tuxedo I had to put secureboot into “custom” mode, disable auto enroll of factory keys, and then put it in setup mode.
 After enabling secureboot I put a BIOS password on both machines, but I’m not sure if that significantly improves security.

 After enrolling the keys and enabling secureboot, make sure to reboot and verify that it works according to the guide.

 Note, the declarative email/calendar in the config doesn’t work, hopefully in the future it will.
-I would also like to add impermanence to this setup, but I’m not there yet.
+I would also like to add impermanence to this setup (open to suggestions), but I’m not there yet.

 I’ve had many a rant about git-crypt in NixOS land, but it sounds like you’ve thought this through.
 Do you consider the fact that your secrets end up with o+rwx unproblematic?